-This Supplemental EIS/EIR supplements (does not replace) the previously certified ARCF GRR FEIS/FEIR and addresses project modifications, changed circumstances, and new information that could not have been known with the exercise of reasonable diligence at the time the prior document was certified, as required under State CEQA Guidelines (14 CCR Section 15163).
+This Supplemental EIR supplements (does not replace) the previously certified ARCF GRR FEIS/FEIR and addresses project modifications, changed circumstances, and new information that could not have been known with the exercise of reasonable diligence at the time the prior document was certified, as required under State CEQA Guidelines (14 CCR Section 15163).

-The purpose of this Supplemental EIS/EIR is to provide the additional information necessary to make the previous EIR adequate for the project as modified.
-Accordingly, pursuant to the State CEQA Guidelines (14 CCR Section 15163), the Supplemental EIS/EIR need contain only the information necessary to analyze the project modifications, changed circumstances, and new information that triggered the need for additional environmental review.
-This Supplemental EIS/EIR is intended to:
+The purpose of this Supplemental EIR is to provide the additional information necessary to make the previous EIR adequate for the project as modified.
+Accordingly, pursuant to the State CEQA Guidelines (14 CCR Section 15163), the Supplemental EIR need contain only the information necessary to analyze the project modifications, changed circumstances, and new information that triggered the need for additional environmental review.
+This Supplemental EIR is intended to:

-- address new or substantially more severe significant environmental effects related to any project modifications; - recommend mitigation measures to avoid any new or substantially more severe significant environmental effects or reduce them to a less-than-significant level; - update impact analysis and mitigation measures where conditions have changed since the publication of the ARCF GRR FEIS/FEIR; - provide minor additions and changes to the ARCF GRR FEIS/FEIR warranting a Supplemental EIS/EIR for the following reasons: - there would be no new potentially significant and unavoidable or significant and unavoidable impacts from the Proposed Action; - the few new impacts from the Proposed Action can be mitigated to a less-thansignificant level with implementation of measures identified in Chapter 3 of this Supplemental EIS/EIR, Environmental Setting, Impacts, and Mitigation Measures; and - applicable measures in the existing Mitigation Monitoring and Reporting Program continue to apply to the Proposed Action.
+- address new or substantially more severe significant environmental effects related to any project modifications; - recommend mitigation measures to avoid any new or substantially more severe significant environmental effects or reduce them to a less-than-significant level; - update impact analysis and mitigation measures where conditions have changed since the publication of the ARCF GRR FEIS/FEIR; - provide minor additions and changes to the ARCF GRR FEIS/FEIR warranting a Supplemental EIR for the following reasons: - there would be no new potentially significant and unavoidable or significant and unavoidable impacts from the Proposed Action; - the few new impacts from the Proposed Action can be mitigated to a less-than-significant level with implementation of measures identified in Chapter 3 of this Supplemental EIR, Environmental Setting, Impacts, and Mitigation Measures; and - applicable measures in the existing Mitigation Monitoring and Reporting Program continue to apply to the Proposed Action.

-As the CEQA lead agency, the CVFPB will review and consider the information presented in this Supplemental EIS/EIR, evaluate comments received after dissemination of this Supplemental EIS/EIR, respond to those comments, and examine the entire administrative record (including the administrative record for the ARCF GRR FEIS/FEIR), when determining whether to approve the proposed project modifications.
-The ARCF GRR FEIS/FEIR analyzed many elements of the Proposed Action levee reconstruction work, including bank protection and launchable rock trench features.
-The analysis in this Supplemental EIS/EIR focuses on project modifications and refinements, and details that were not analyzed in the ARCF GRR FEIS/FEIR, including staging areas, haul routes, borrow sites, stockpile sites, mitigation sites, and more detailed cultural resources information, which constitute the Proposed Action for this Supplemental EIS/EIR.
+The analysis in this Supplemental EIR focuses on project modifications and refinements, and details that were not analyzed in the ARCF GRR FEIS/FEIR, including staging areas, haul routes, stockpile sites, and more detailed cultural resources information, which constitute the Proposed Action for this Supplemental EIR.
 Each topic section includes a discussion of those issues and impacts that were not considered in the ARCF GRR FEIS/FEIR.
-This Supplemental EIS/EIR has been prepared in accordance with the requirements of NEPA and the guidelines for implementation of CEQA for supplemental environmental documents.
+This Supplemental EIR has been prepared in accordance with the requirements of CEQA for supplemental environmental documents.